newAM/oidc_pages/README.md

 ### Adapting to other OIDC providers

+1. **Access Token Type**
-1. The OIDC specification doesn't define a type for the access token.
+   - The OIDC specification doesn't define a type for the access token.
-   Your OIDC provider must use a JSON web token which is the de-facto standard.
+   - Your OIDC provider must use a JSON web token which is the de-facto standard.
+2. **Roles Path Configuration**
-2. The OIDC specification doesn't provide a standard way to read roles.
+   - The OIDC specification doesn't provide a standard way to read roles.
-   The JSON path to the roles is set with `roles_path` in the configuration.
+   - To configure the path to the roles in the token, use the `roles_path` setting in your configuration file.
-   This typically requires getting your hands dirty and reading the responses of your OIDC provider with a working application.
+   - Determining the appropriate value for `roles_path` typically involves inspecting the return data from your OIDC provider.
+This can be done by examining the responses from a working application.

 ### Planned features